Best Facial Exercises for Jowls & Double Chin

-This video is a quick, easy face yoga exercise to get rid of a double chin, taught by Fumiko Takatsu who has written 5 best selling books on Face Yoga.
+This video is a quick, easy face yoga exercise to get rid of a double chin and jowls, taught by Fumiko Takatsu who has written 5 best selling books on facial exercises.

 According to Fumiko, our chins and necklines are one of the easiest areas on our face to firm up.
 Which makes it perfect for our little experiment.

 Turkey necks are attractive–if you’re a turkey.
 If you’re a human…maybe not so much.
 So what to do about sagging neck muscles?
 One option may be face yoga to tone and firm, according to yoga teacher Annelise Hagen, author of The Yoga Face.

 I loved to hear if facial yoga has worked for you.